AlexanderPuckhaber/pydic/README.md

 such as [python(x,y)](https://python-xy.github.io/) or GNU/Linux distributions.

 The [opencv2](http://opencv.org/) library is a powerful library for image processing with python bindings.
-The DIC processing stuffs are managed by this library.
+The DIC processings are managed by this library.
 Probably, you need to compile manually the [opencv2](http://opencv.org/) library.
 The installation and compilation procedure of opencv2 is detailed in the [official tutorial page about opencv2](http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction).
 Once you have done this work, you can download the *pydic* package and go to the `examples` directory to run the *tensile test* or the *four point bending test* examples.